 There are so many ways suggested to store mushrooms such as in paper bags, in damp paper towels, and lightly wrapped in plastic, but I prefer to just keep them in their original container until use.
 Because I rarely open a container and don’t use the whole thing, I don’t worry about storing an opened container, but just wrap again in plastic wrap and put a few holes to allow air movement and less sweating to help preserve them longer.

 We normally dehydrate all the mushrooms we won’t be eating in the next 3 days (I will sautée them as a side dish or for mushroom swiss burgers or for other beef and mushroom meals).
-It’s a quick and easy process and preserves both the dehydrated mushroom and mushroom powder (learn to make mushroom powder here).
+It’s a quick and easy process and preserves both the dehydrated mushroom and mushroom powder.
 But I have another great way to preserve mushrooms – I freeze them!

 How to Freeze Mushrooms With Mom With A Prep